 By the time the comments appear, it’s generally too late to do anything about a lot of them.
 Assessment tasks were locked in with the faculty board months or even years ahead.
 And lectures are ‘done and dusted’.

 If only I’d known …

-A lot of the feedback would, of course, have been valuable to have early on.
+Of course, a lot of the feedback would have been valuable to have early on.
 Some of the comments might even explain why law students were really engaged.
 They might also explain why they performed poorly or didn’t turn up at other times.
 It might have had nothing to do with you at all!
-But it will also tell you about things that you might have been able to do, or stop doing if you had known earlier.
+But it will also tell you about things that you might have been able to do or stop doing if you had known earlier.

 So, what can we do to address law student evaluation comments before students even write them?

 There are things that law students must do to succeed in law school.
 And law teachers have seen enough law students not do those things and perform poorly.
 When we talk about managing expectations in your law school classroom, we picture the traditional ‘expectations’ lecture.
 The wagging finger type, ‘thou shalt’ imposition of rules with which law students shall comply.
 But they’re not ‘expectations’; they’re rules.

 At the beginning of every semester, in the very first tutorial, I facilitate a discussion about expectations.
 That includes things that law students should do to succeed.
 But it also includes asking law students’ what their expectations of the unit are, what their expectations of each other are, and what their expectations of me are.

 The idea of writing’ classroom rules’ together in elementary/primary school and even in secondary school is widespread.
 There are lots of books, articles and blog posts about classroom agreements by school teachers.
 The International Baccalaureate’s Primary Years Program mandates what they refer to as an ‘Essential Agreement’.
 Edna Sackson over at What Ed Said has a concise explanation of why: